ashiklom/pecan.book/Directory-structure.md

 ## Generic R package structure:

+see the R development wiki for more information on writing code and adding data.

 ```
  +- DESCRIPTION    # short description of the PEcAn library
  +- R/             # location of R source code